Home Compare ADSK vs SGE.L

 Autodesk vs The Sage Group: Which Stock Looks Stronger in 2026?

-The Sage holds the cleaner structural position, with stability as the main driver and growth adding further support.
-Autodesk still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Autodesk holds the cleaner structural position, with the lead spread across stability and growth.
+The Sage still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ADSK: Nasdaq 100, SGE.L: STOXX 600).